dphfox/Fusion/docs/tutorials/further-basics/components.md

 Components are useful, because we only need to define what each component looks like *generally*.
 We can then apply that look to every component across our UI.
-You can even provide some properties to tweak how they look each time:
+You can even provide properties, like some text to insert, or whether to show an
+icon:

 ![Diagram of defining and applying how a component looks](ComponentDefinitionDiagram.png)